MIN-Group/p3nv-blockchain/README.md

-# Juria Blockchain
+# PPoV Blockchain

-[Juria](https://aungmawjj.github.io/juria-blockchain) is a high-performance consortium blockchain with [Hotstuff](https://arxiv.org/abs/1803.05069) consensus mechanism and a transaction-based state machine.
+Our PPoV blockchain is based on [Juria](https://aungmawjj.github.io/juria-blockchain) which is a high-performance consortium blockchain with [Hotstuff](https://arxiv.org/abs/1803.05069) consensus mechanism and a transaction-based state machine.

 Hotstuff provides a mechanism to rotate leader (block maker) efficiently among the validator nodes.
 Hence it is not